sr-murthy/continuedfractions/docs/sources/rational-points.rst

 Rational Points in the Plane
 ============================

-Building on :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` the :doc:`rational_points <continuedfractions/rational-points>` library provides a simple object-oriented interface for creating and operating on rational points in the ordinary :math:`xy`-plane, that is, points :math:`P = (x, y) \in \mathbb{R}^2` with rational coordinates :math:`x = \frac{a}{c}, y=\frac{b}{d} \in \mathbb{Q}` (where :math:`x,y` are necessarily reduced form fractions), which are thus elements of :math:`\mathbb{Q}^2`.
-There are also some features for computing certain arithmetical properties of rational points in the setting of projective space :math:`\mathbb{P}^2(\mathbb{Q})`, which in a sense contains :math:`\mathbb{Q}^2`.
+The :doc:`rational_points <continuedfractions/rational-points>` library provides a simple object-oriented interface for creating and operating on rational points in the ordinary :math:`xy`-plane, that is, points :math:`P = (x, y) \in \mathbb{R}^2` with rational coordinates :math:`x = \frac{a}{c}, y=\frac{b}{d} \in \mathbb{Q}` (where :math:`x,y` are necessarily reduced form fractions), which are thus elements of :math:`\mathbb{Q}^2`.
+One of the goals is to allow computing with rational points as pairs of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`  objects in a stateful way.
+There are also some features for computing certain arithmetical properties of rational points in the setting of projective space :math:`\mathbb{P}^2(\mathbb{Q})`.

 .. note::

    The term "rational point" (plural "rational points") in this documentation refers to such points exclusively, and the notation :math:`\mathbb{Q}^2` will be used when convenient.

-The main feature of the library is the :py:class:`~continuedfractions.rational_points.RationalPoint` class for creating and operating on rational points as Python objects, specifically, :py:class:`tuple`-type pairs of :py:class:`~continuedfractions.continuedfraction.ContinuedFraction` objects.
-The class, its features and usage is described in more detail below.
+The main feature is the :py:class:`~continuedfractions.rational_points.RationalPoint` class, and this is discussed in more detail below.

 .. _rational-points.creating-rational-points:

 Creating Rational Points
 ------------------------

-A rational point object can be created by calling on :py:class:`~continuedfractions.rational_points.RationalPoint` with a pair of rational-valued arguments, which in Python can be any instances of :py:class:`numbers.Rational`: specifically the class can be called with any pair of objects of individual type :py:class:`int`, :py:class:`~fractions.Fraction`, or :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`.
+A rational point object can be created by calling :py:class:`~continuedfractions.rational_points.RationalPoint` with a pair of rational-valued arguments, which in Python can be any instances of :py:class:`numbers.Rational`: specifically the class can be called with any pair of objects of individual type :py:class:`int`, :py:class:`~fractions.Fraction`, or :py:class:`~continuedfractions.continuedfraction.ContinuedFraction`.

 Some examples are given below: